Information

 Credits and electives

-Electives are subjects / courses that learners choose to take in addition to the core subjects.
+Electives are courses that learners choose in addition to their core academic subjects.
+They offer a chance to: